otaheri/GrabNet/README.md

 * ML, Felipe Mattioni, David Hieber, and Alex Valis for MoCap cleaning.
 * ML and Tsvetelina Alexiadis for trial coordination, and MH and Felix Grimminger for 3D printing,
 * ML and Valerie Callaghan for voice recordings, Joachim Tesch for renderings.
 * Jonathan Williams for the website design, and Benjamin Pellkofer for the IT and web support.
+* Sergey Prokudin for early access to BPS code.
 * Sai Kumar Dwivedi and Nikos Athanasiou for proofreading.

 ## Contact